nwang783/tool-building-agent/README.md

     ```bash
     python main.py
     ```
-    This will start the interactive command-line interface[cite: 1].
+    This will start the interactive command-line interface.

 ## Usage